Jakej92/feelog-server/README.md

 # Feelog

-<h1>함께쓰는 마음일기 - 'Feelog'</h1>
+<h1>Collaborative Emotion Diary - 'Feelog'</h1>

-<h2>1. 기획 의도</h2>
+<h2>1.
+Project Purpose</h2>

 <img src="https://github.com/user-attachments/assets/0560e041-2cc7-44d7-ba6d-848b4ea0b412"/>

-전 세계적으로 우울증과 자살률은 점차 감소하고 있지만, 우리나라는 여전히 <strong>높은 자살률과 우울증 유병률</strong>을 보이고 있습니다.</br>
-기존 일기의 단순 기록 방식에서 벗어나, <strong>감정을 나누고 소통할 수 있는 플랫폼</strong>을 통해 감정의 무게를 덜고자 본 프로젝트를 기획하게 되었습니다.
+Although depression and suicide rates are declining globally, Korea still shows <strong>high rates of suicide and depression prevalence</strong>.</br>
+This project was planned to move beyond the traditional style of simple diary records and create a <strong>platform to share and communicate emotions</strong> to lighten the emotional burden.

-<h2>2. 기대 효과</h2>
+<h2>2.
+Expected Outcomes</h2>

 <img src="https://github.com/user-attachments/assets/7216d8d2-99a1-4cbd-a2e8-6c8cbd878cab"/>

-<strong>감정 관리 습관을 형성하고 정서적 회복</strong>을 유도합니다.</br>
-또한, 커뮤니티 기반의 공감과 응원을 통해 <strong>정서적 안정감</strong>을 제공할 수 있습니다.</br>
-일상 속 힐링을 위한 챌린지 참여를 유도하고, 응원 메시지와 이모티콘을 통해 <strong>감정 환기와 긍정적인 경험</strong>을 제공합니다.

-<h2>3. 프로젝트 사용 툴</h2>
+Encourages the formation of <strong>emotional management habits and emotional recovery</strong>.</br>
+Also provides a sense of <strong>emotional stability</strong> through community-based empathy and support.</br>
+Promotes participation in healing challenges in everyday life and offers <strong>emotional release and positive experiences</strong> through support messages and emoticons.

+<h2>3.
+Tools Used in the Project</h2>

-💻 언어 & 프레임워크
+💻 Language & Frameworks
 - Java
 - Javascript
 - Spring Boot
 - Fast API
 - MyBatis
 - JSON
 - Thymeleaf
 - Python

-🛠️ 개발 환경 & IDE
+🛠️ Development Environment & IDEs
 - IntelliJ IDEA
 - Pycharm
 - Visual Studio Code
 - Sourcetree
 - Git, Github
 - Apache Tomcat
 - JDK 11.0.15

-🗄️ 데이터베이스 & DB 툴
+🗄️ Databases & DB Tools
 - Oracle Database
 - MySql

-🌐 API & 외부 서비스
+🌐 APIs & External Services
-  - Kakao Deverlopers (로그인 API)
+- Kakao Developers (Login API)
 - CoolSMS API
 - OpenAI Platform

-📦 빌드 & 의존성 관리
+📦 Build & Dependency Management
 - Gradle

-🔔 협업 & 커뮤니케이션
+🔔 Collaboration & Communication
 - Slack

-🎨 디자인 & 퍼블리싱
+🎨 Design & Publishing
 - HTML / CSS

-📷 기타 도구
+📷 Other Tools
 - Thumbnailator
 - Lombok

-🧪 테스트 & 디버깅
+🧪 Testing & Debugging
 - Postman

 <h2>4.
 ERD</h2>

 <img src="https://github.com/user-attachments/assets/2357e86f-5406-49a5-ac8e-4dea61ea3208"/>

-<h2>5. 담당 업무</h2>
+<h2>5.
+Responsibilities</h2>
-5-1 퍼블리싱
+5-1 Publishing

 <img src="https://github.com/user-attachments/assets/229c922f-606c-4bad-8ef1-4074199228ee"/>

-▶ 공식 채널
+▶ Official Channel
-- 공식 채널 홈 (공지사항, 챌린지)
-- 공지 사항 목록
+- Official channel homepage (Notices, Challenges)
+- Notice list

-▶ 메인 페이지
+▶ Main Page
-- 메인 페이지 헤더, 풋터
+- Header, Footer
+- Main Page
+- Emotion diary creation/editing/AI view
+- Post, support message creation/editing/preview view
+- Search modal, integrated search result view
-- 메인 페이지
+- FAQ list/detail
-- 감정 일기 작성/수정/AI 화면
-- 포스트, 응원글 작성/수정/미리보기 화면
-- 검색 모달, 통합 검색 결과 화면
-- 자주 묻는 질문 목록/상세
-- 1:1 문의(E-mail)
+- 1:1 Inquiry (Email)

-▶ 개인 페이지
+▶ Personal Page
-- 새 채널 만들기
-- 개인 채널 메인 (감정 기록, 포스트, 응원글)
-- 감정 기록 목록
-- 포스트 목록
+- Create new channel
+- Personal channel main (Emotion Diary, Posts, Support Messages)
+- Emotion Diary List
-- 응원글 목록
+- Post List
+- Support Message List

-▶ 사이트 소개 / 404 에러 페이지
+▶ About Site / 404 Error Page
-- 사이트 소개
+- About Page
-- 404 에러 페이지
+- 404 Error Page

-5-2 서버
+5-2 Server

 <img src="https://github.com/user-attachments/assets/a44b1be7-e117-4696-990b-d42c776841c7"/>
 <img src="https://github.com/user-attachments/assets/778d1d2a-5dfa-492d-8fdf-8d4b688a11c3"/>

-▶ 공식 채널
-- 공식 채널 홈 화면 및 기본 정보 출력
-- 공지사항 목록 및 페이징 처리
-- 챌린지 목록 출력
-- 채널 구독 및 구독 취소 기능

-▶ 메인페이지
-- 작성 기능
-    - 감정일기 / 일반포스트 / 응원글 작성 버튼 제공
-    - 각각의 작성 폼은 JQuery SummerNote 에디터 사용 (글꼴/이미지 첨부 지원)
-    - 대표 이미지 업로드 기능
-    - 사용자 입력 기반 태그 기능 (중복 태그 차단, 실시간 chip 렌더링)
-- 감정일기 기능
-    - 작성 완료 후 AI 기반 감정 스코어 평가
-    - 감정 점수에 따른 이모티콘 / 응원 멘트 출력
-    - 사용자가 직접 감정 스코어 재선택 가능
-    - 공개 범위 설정: 전체 공개 / 구독자 전용 / 비공개
-    - 닉네임 공개 여부 설정: 닉네임 / 익명
-    - 감정일기 수정 시에도 AI 분석 결과 재출력 가능
-- 일반포스트 / 응원글 기능
-    - 포스트 타입 설정: 일반포스트 / 응원글
-    - 작성 후 미리보기 화면 제공
-    - 태그, 대표 이미지 기능 포함
-    - 작성 및 수정 지원
-- 알림 기능
-    - 헤더 알림 버튼 클릭 시 알림 드롭다운 출력
-    - 구독자 알림
-    - 받은 메시지
-    - 포스트/응원글 댓글/좋아요
-    - 커뮤니티 포스트 / 좋아요
-    - 알림 읽음 처리 / 알림 카운트 업데이트
-- 검색 기능
-    - 헤더 검색 아이콘 클릭 시 검색 모달 열림
-    - 키워드 입력 시, 아래 항목별 결과 구분 출력
-        - 감정일기
-        - 일반포스트
-        - 응원글
-        - 채널
-    - 각 섹션 당 5개씩 초기 표시, ‘더보기’ 클릭 시 추가 로딩
-    - 채널은 구독 / 구독 취소 기능 포함
-    - 결과 항목
-        - 썸네일
-        - 제목
-        - 내용 일부
-        - 작성자 닉네임
-        - 태그 정보 포함
-    - 연관 검색어 / 추천 검색 태그 자동 노출
-    - 검색창 입력값은 엔터 또는 검색 버튼 클릭 시 검색 트리거

-▶ 고객 지원
-- 자주 묻는 질문 목록 페이지
-- FAQ 상세 보기 페이지
-- 1:1 문의 메일 작성 기능

-▶ 개인 채널
-- 개인 채널 홈 화면 구성
-- 감정일기 / 자유 게시글 / 응원글 탭 별 콘텐츠 구분
-- 각 콘텐츠는 페이징 및 구독자 전용 콘텐츠 제한 기능 포함

-<h2>6. 트러블슈팅</h2>

-<h3>1. 문제</h3>
-💡 썸머노트 이미지 파일 DB 이중 저장 문제

-<h3>2. 해결</h3>
-✏️ HTML 기준이 아닌 기능 기준으로 모듈화를 진행했다. 각 기능별로 JS 파일을 나누어 중복 방지 및 유지보수 용이성을 확보했다.

-<h2>7. 느낀점</h2>

-<h3>🌱 익숙함이 쌓여 자신감으로</h3>
-내 자신이 이전 프로젝트보다 발전 했다는 생각이 들었다. 이전 프로젝트와 비교해서 비교적 속도도 붙고, 코드들도 이전 프로젝트에서도 그렇고 현 프로젝트를 진행하면서도 많이 봐왔던 것들이라 막힘없이 할 수 있었다.
-또 새로운게 나오더라도 어떻게 작동하는지 전 프로젝트보다는 빠르게 이해 할 수 있어서 새로운 코드도 사용하는데 있어서 어렵지 않았다. 새로운 것을 배울때는 어렵지만 막상 사용 해보고 나니 더 재밋어졌다.

-<h3>🧭 기획의 세밀함이 결과를 좌우한다</h3>
-기획이 미흡하면 코딩 단계에서 반드시 그 대가를 치르게 된다는 걸 다시 한 번 실감했다. 기획 단계에서 ‘이 정도면 되겠지’ 하고 넘겼던 부분이 실제 구현 단계에서 예상보다 더 큰 장애물로 다가왔다.
-작은 빈틈 하나가 전체 흐름을 바꾸고, 여러 번 코드를 되돌리게 만들었다. 다음 프로젝트에서는 기획 문서를 더 세분화하고, 실무 수준의 흐름도나 상태 정의를 반드시 포함시켜야겠다고 다짐했다.

-<h3>🚧 배포는 개발의 끝이 아니라 시작</h3>
-개발 중에는 전혀 문제가 없던 기능들이, 실제 배포 환경에서는 예상치 못한 오류를 만들어냈다. 세션 처리, 쿠키 동작, 이미지 경로 등 사소해 보이던 것들이 사용자 입장에선 치명적인 오류로 느껴질 수 있었다.
-개발자에게 배포는 단순히 코드를 서버에 올리는 작업이 아니라, 실제 사용자를 만나는 출발점이라는 걸 잊지 말아야 한다고 느꼈다. 앞으로는 테스트 단계에서 더 다양한 케이스를 상정하고, 실사용 관점에서 점검하는 습관을 들일 것이다.

-<h3>🔍 사소한 실수가 디버깅 시간을 잡아먹는다</h3>
-직접 코드를 짜는 시간보다 사소한 오류를 찾는 시간이 훨씬 오래 걸렸다. 오타, 누락된 조건문, 쿼리의 작은 실수들이 전체 흐름을 막아버리는 경험을 여러 번 하며, 코드 한 줄 한 줄에 더 신중해질 필요성을 느꼈다.
-"처음부터 제대로 짜자"는 다짐은 흔하지만, 실제로 지키기 위해선 습관과 집중력이 필요하다는 걸 절실히 느꼈다.

-<h3>📘 기록은 개발자의 무기다</h3>
-작성한 코드를 며칠만 지나도 내가 짠 코드임에도 흐름을 파악하는 데 시간이 걸렸다. 특히 로직이 복잡한 부분이나 조건이 많은 쿼리에서는 주석 한 줄이 큰 도움이 됐다.
-이번 프로젝트 중에도, 강사님께서 알려주신 인터셉터를 초기에 기록해 두었지만, 개발이 바빠지면서 해당 부분을 깜빡하고 실제 흐름에 적용하지 않은 채 진행하고 있었다. 이후 강사님과의 점검 중에 인터셉터가 누락된 것을 지적받았고, 그제서야 내가 빠뜨렸던 걸 인지하고 다시 반영하게 되었다.

-이 일을 통해 ‘기록만 해두고 기억하지 않으면 의미가 없다’는 걸 뼈저리게 느꼈고, 단순히 정리해두는 걸 넘어, 중요한 부분은 직접 코드에 반영되었는지 수시로 확인하고 습관처럼 체크해야겠다고 다짐했다.
-앞으로는 주석, 기술 노트, 기능 명세서 등을 꾸준히 남기는 것은 물론, 기록을 행동으로 연결하는 습관까지 갖춘 개발자가 되고 싶다.
+▶ Official Channel
+- Home screen and basic info display
+- Notice list with pagination
+- Display challenge list
+- Channel subscription/unsubscription feature

+▶ Main Page
+- Write Features
+    - Provide buttons to write Emotion Diary / General Post / Support Message
+    - Use JQuery SummerNote editor for each form (supports fonts/image upload)
+    - Representative image upload
+    - Tag input based on user input (prevents duplicates, renders chips in real time)
+- Emotion Diary
+    - AI-based emotion score evaluation after submission
+    - Display emoticon/message based on score
+    - Allow users to manually select emotion score
+    - Visibility options: Public / Subscribers only / Private
+    - Nickname visibility options: Show / Anonymous
+    - Re-display AI analysis on edit
+- General Post / Support Message
+    - Set post type: General / Support
+    - Preview after creation
+    - Include tags and thumbnail
+    - Support edit
+- Notification
+    - Notification dropdown when header button clicked
+    - Subscriber notifications
+    - Received messages
+    - Post/support comments/likes
+    - Community post/like
+    - Mark as read / update count
+- Search
+    - Search modal opens when clicking header icon
+    - On keyword input, show results by:
+        - Emotion Diary
+        - General Post
+        - Support Message
+        - Channel
+    - Load 5 items initially, “More” loads more
+    - Subscribe/Unsubscribe for channels
+    - Result items include:
+        - Thumbnail
+        - Title
+        - Snippet of content
+        - Author nickname
+        - Tag info
+    - Auto-suggest related keywords and popular tags
+    - Search triggered via Enter or button

+▶ Support
+- FAQ list page
+- FAQ detail page
+- 1:1 inquiry via email

+▶ Personal Channel
+- Home screen composition
+- Tabs for Emotion Diary / Free Posts / Support Messages
+- Pagination + subscriber-only restriction

+<h2>6.
+Troubleshooting</h2>

+<h3>1.
+Problem</h3>
+💡 Duplicate saving of Summernote image files in DB

+<h3>2.
+Solution</h3>
+✏️ Refactored based on features, not HTML.
+Divided JS files per feature for easier maintenance and to avoid duplication.

+<h2>7.
+Reflections</h2>

+<h3>🌱 Confidence Built Through Familiarity </h3>
+I felt that I had grown compared to my previous projects.
+Compared to before, I was able to work at a faster pace, and many of the codes and patterns were things I had seen in past projects as well as during this one, so I could proceed without hesitation.
+Even when something new came up, I was able to understand how it worked much faster than before, making it easier to use unfamiliar code.
+Although learning something new is always challenging at first, once I actually tried using it, it became more enjoyable.

+<h3>🧭 Thorough Planning Determines the Outcome</h3>
+I was once again reminded that poor planning inevitably leads to consequences during the coding phase.
+Parts I had glossed over in the planning stage with a “this should be fine” mindset ended up becoming far bigger obstacles during implementation than I had expected.
+A small gap in planning changed the entire flow and forced me to roll back code multiple times.
+For the next project, I’m determined to create more detailed planning documents and include practical-level flowcharts and clear state definitions from the start.

+<h3>🚧 Deployment marks the beginning, not the end.</h3>
+Features that worked flawlessly during development caused unexpected issues in the production environment.
+Things that seemed minor—like session handling, cookie behavior, or image paths—turned out to be critical errors from the user's perspective.
+I realized that for a developer, deployment isn't just about pushing code to a server—it's the starting point of real user interaction.
+Moving forward, I will make it a habit to anticipate a wider range of scenarios during the testing phase and always evaluate from the end-user’s point of view.

+<h3>🔍 Small Mistakes Can Consume a Lot of Debugging Time</h3>
+I spent much more time tracking down small errors than actually writing code.
+Simple things like typos, missing conditions, or minor query mistakes often disrupted the entire flow.
+Through repeated experiences like this, I realized how important it is to be careful with every single line of code.
+While the phrase “let’s get it right from the start” is common, I truly felt that it takes real discipline and focus to actually follow through on it.

+<h3>📘 Documentation Is a Developer’s Weapon</h3>
+Even just a few days after writing my own code, I found it difficult to understand the flow again.
+In areas with complex logic or heavily conditional queries, a single line of comments made a huge difference.
+During this project, I had documented the use of an interceptor that the instructor taught us early on—but as development got busy, I forgot to apply it in the actual flow.
+It wasn’t until a review session with the instructor that the omission was pointed out, and only then did I realize what I had missed and go back to fix it.

+This experience taught me a hard lesson: documentation without follow-through is meaningless.
+It’s not enough to simply write things down—important parts must be regularly checked and integrated into the code.
+From now on, I’ll make it a habit not only to maintain comments, technical notes, and specifications, but also to turn that documentation into action.
+I aim to become a developer who treats documentation as a natural part of development.